HugosGitStuff/HugosGitStuff/README.md

 ## A bit about me:
 <p align="justify">
-I'm a dedicated professional making a focused transition into <strong>software engineering</strong> and <strong>AI development</strong>.
+I'm a dedicated professional entreprenuer making a focused transition into <strong>software engineering</strong> and <strong>AI development</strong>.
 Recently selected for a prestigious  <strong>full scholarship</strong> from <strong>Santander Bank</strong> to attend Portugal's premier coding bootcamp, <strong>Code For All_</strong>, where I'm mastering the full software engineering stack by learning and practicing <strong>Java</strong>, <strong>Spring</strong>, <strong>HTML</strong>, <strong>CSS</strong> and <strong>JavaScript</strong>.
 Spcializing also in <strong>PostgreSQL</strong> for database management.
 This competitive achievement, awarded to only <strong>10 candidates out of 1200</strong>, demonstrates my commitment to <strong>excellence in technology</strong>.</p>
 <br>
 <p>Previously, I completed an <strong>AI-Maker Development Bootcamp</strong>, building various projects including <strong>AI-powered tools</strong> and <strong>full-stack applications</strong>.</p>
 <br>
-<p>My unique background spans two continents, 3 counries and multiple industries, bringing valuable perspective to software development.
+<p>My unique background spans two continents, 3 countries and multiple industries, bringing valuable perspective to software development.
 Combining growing technical expertise with years of <strong>entrepreneurial experience</strong>, I bring both strong problem-solving abilities and a drive for innovation to every project.</p>

 ---